noah-nuebling/notes-public/mmf/updates/MMF - Update Checklist - 3.1.0 Beta 1.md

 The template: [[MMF - Update Checklist - Template]]

-> [!info]
->  On Feb 17 2025 I copied this note from Obsidian into the mac-mouse-fix GitHub repo.
-Not sure if I'll keep updating this version or the GitHub one.
-(Update: See [Jun 7 2025] above.)
->  I also `redacted` any sensitive info before publishing.

-> [!info]
-> When moving to Obsidian I couldn't find this note at first.
-Searched forever.
-Turns out it's because NotePlan displays notes based on note title, and Obsidian displays them based on filename.
-Also, NotePlan uses the **initial title** of the note as filename.
-When you update the title of the note in NotePlan, the filename doesn't change - keep this in mind when searching for notes in the future.

 **Translation Files**

 (Should maybe do this more frequently than publishing updates [Nov 2025])

 Import:
-    - [ ] Import & review .xcloc files people have sent us
+    - [x] Import & review .xcloc files people have sent us
-    - [ ] Add credits to the Acknowledgements
+    - [x] Add credits to the Acknowledgements
     - [ ] Send translators a feedback request.
+(After publishing update – if it's a beta?)

 Export:
-    - [ ] If new UI added – Consider updating `LocalizationScreenshots.swift` to cover it.
+    - [x] If new UI added – Consider updating `LocalizationScreenshots.swift` to cover it.
-    - [ ] `./run uploadstrings` in the master branch
+    - [ ] `./run uploadstrings` on the master branch
         - (Tip: Maybe on a second computer cause this takes a while)
         - (Note: If this gets annoying, look into automating with GitHub Actions runner.)

 **App**

 - Config file
-	- [ ] set the right configVersion
+	- [x] set the right configVersion
-	- [ ] make sure default_config is the same as config
+	- [x] make sure default_config is the same as config
-	- [ ] make sure the updating / replacing of the config file actually works
+	- [x] make sure the updating / replacing of the config file actually works

 - Licensing
-	- [ ] Update fallback_licenseinfo_config.json to mac-mouse-fix-website (https://macmousefix.com/licenseinfo/config.json)
+	- [x] Update fallback_licenseinfo_config.json to mac-mouse-fix-website (https://macmousefix.com/licenseinfo/config.json)

 - Build Settings
 	- Adjust compiler flags